kpalang/mirth-plugin-guide/Readme.md

 Mirth Connect plugins need to be signed with a code-signing certificate.
 This certificate can be either self-signed or bought from a proper certificate authority.
 There have been some debate over which certificate authorities are trusted by Mirth.
 I've had success with [DigiCert](https://www.digicert.com/).

 ### Self-signed certificate
-We are going to use a self-signed certificate to sign our plugin because official certificates cost a couple hundred dollars.
+We are going to use a self-signed certificate to sign our plugin because official certificates cost a couple of hundred dollars.
 But fret not, for a self-signed works for our current purpose of getting the plugin running on Mirth.
-Selfsigned certificates can be generated with the following command:
+Self-signed certificates can be generated with the following command:
 ```
 keytool -genkey -keyalg RSA -keysize 2048 -alias selfsigned -keystore keystore.jks -storepass storepass -validity 360 -storetype JKS
 ```